Sales journal

 (2).
 Posting to general ledger:

-To indicate that the posting has been made to general ledger accounts, the account numbers of general ledger accounts are written in parentheses below the totals of the relevant columns of sales journal.
-Consider the following example for a better explanation of the whole procedure.
+To indicate that the posting from the sales journal to the general ledger has been made, the numbers of the general ledger accounts are mentioned in parentheses below the totals of the relevant columns of the sales journal.

 Example